gladed/watchable/README.md

 val value = watchableValueOf(URI.create("https://github.com"))
 ```

-Each data type can be accessed, modified, watched, and bound, etc.
+Each data type can be accessed, modified, watched, bound, etc. as described below.

 ## Reading Data

-You can obtain a read-only, immutable copy of the underlying data with `value` (https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/value.html).
+You can obtain a read-only, immutable copy of the underlying data with [`value`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/value.html).
 In the case of `WatchableList`, `WatchableSet`, and `WatchableMap` can also be treated as read-only views of the underlying content, but be warned that this content may change at any time.

 ```kotlin
 val list = watchableListOf(1, 2, 3)